Yogesh-techfield/Virtual_exam_trainer/README.md

 # Virtual_exam_trainer
-generates study plan for preparation of any subject nad with your schedule leke morning plan,afternoon and night also https://ai-trainer-pvhk.onrender.com/
+generates study plan for preparation of any subject and with your schedule like morning plan,afternoon and night also https://ai-trainer-pvhk.onrender.com/